White Bean and Bacon Homemade Soup Recipe

 Easy Crab Gazpacho

 This refreshing crab soup is the perfect summer party soup and can be served smooth or chunky.
+For a chunky soup blend half of ingredients (except crab) and mix with remaining items.
 For a smooth soup blend all ingredients (except crab) in blender until smooth.
 Chill.
 Gently fold in crab meat before serving.

 Soup can also be prepared with 1/2 -1 pound chopped cooked shrimp or half crab, half shrimp.